-Despite a family history of varicose veins, it was only in the past year that I started paying attention to the few veins starting to pop out.
-I started wearing compression stockings for flying and it’s made a huge difference.
+Despite a family history of varicose veins, it was only in the past year that I started paying attention to the few veins starting to appear on my legs.
+I started wearing compression stockings as part of my long haul flight outfit and it’s made a huge difference.
 Apart from reducing the risk of DVT, I sleep better in the plane and my legs feel loads lighter upon arrival.

-It’s not necessary to get expensive medical-grade compression socks unless your doctor has prescribed them.
+It’s not necessary to get expensive (and often uncomfortable) medical-grade compression socks unless your doctor has prescribed them.
 I prefer footless or open-toed thigh-high stockings for maximum comfort – check the most popular brands and prices.

 Nearly everyone I know prefers nonstop flights to get to their destination as quickly as possible, but it seems most cattle class seats are designed to destroy your posture.
 Well, not only are flights with stops cheaper, they also grant you the opportunity to stretch away stiff backs and in-flight meal bloat (and use a decent loo).
 Check out #airportyoga for inspiration!

 5. Stay Away from Cold/Raw Food